MrBeardcz/amp-dashboard-integration/README.md

 # AMP Dashboard Integration
 # 100% in PHP

-You must have "PUBLIC IP"(On Computer[REQUINED])" and "DOMAIN"(Free Domain you can get on ByteHost/InfinityFree  free way[subdomain]if you no have problem pay use hostinger-Recomended)"
+You must have "PUBLIC IP"(On Computer[REQUINED])" and "DOMAIN"(Free Domain-[subdomain]-you can get on ByteHost/InfinityFree'free way.
+If you have no problem paying for the domain use hostinger-Recomended)"

 # Working on register/login like:
 # Username: